Anh-Khoa-PC/spotflow-documentation/docs/Developer Tools/inline-js.md

 Spotflow.openCheckout({
   amount: 1000,
   currency: "NGN",
-merchant key: "<sk_test_f998479c0eedhXXXXXXXXXXXXXXXX>" // This is your Merchant Secret Key generated for your Merchant on Spotflow
+  merchantKey: "<sk_test_f998479c0eedhXXXXXXXXXXXXXXXX>" // This is your Merchant Secret Key generated for your Merchant on Spotflow
   plan: "plan_id", // Replace with your plan ID
   email: "customer@example.com",

-  callback: function(response) {
-    console.log(response);
+  encryptionKey: "N9cCZmhZh1GITKnBMqSe5IFiljvj/HI739kGoOmoDNs=" // This is your encryption key for your card payment

+  onSuccess: (value) => {
+    console.log("Fully Success", { value })
       // Handles subscription creation or failure
   }
 });
 ```